Paintballskaguy/atlas-AirBnB_clone/notes/concetp-airbnb_clone.notes.md

 - manage (CRUD) objects via concole (CLI)
 - store and persist objects with a JSON file

+#### manipulating a storage system
+this storage system will provide an abstraction between objects and their storage. meaning that from the console code, the front-end, and the RESTful API attention will not be needed to how an object is stored. such implementation allows for the type of storage system to be changed easily without having to update the entire codebase.

+the console will validate the storage engine

 ### web static
 - create the HTML and CSS for the application
 - create a template for each object